 According to MoneyGeek’s findings, GEICO is cheaper than State Farm in 35 states, while State Farm is less expensive in 15 states.
 Both companies offer car insurance in all 50 states and the District of Columbia.

 In the following table, you'll see the phrase "Not Available" for GEICO's annual premium in Kansas.
 This doesn't mean that you can't access GEICO coverage in this state.
 Instead, it means that our study included insufficient information for this state.
+If you'd like to see which company may offer you a lower quote instantly, use our car insurance calculator to estimate or get a personalized quote.

 Average Cost Per State